Stevenalp18/Stevenalp18/README.md

 ### Hi there 👋

-I am Steven Perez, I am currently working on an Elden Ring based project with async/await and fetch api, I am making it so fans like myself can use it to refer to certain items and also because I get to practice more of my React and API skills.
+I am Steven Perez, I am currently working on two projects, an Elden Ring based project with async/await and fetch api, I am making it so fans like myself can use it to refer to certain items and also because I get to practice more of my React and API skills.
 Check it out Below! <a href='https://elden-ring-directory-stevenalp18.netlify.app/'>Elden Ring Directory</a>.

+The second project is a small weather application, where I use three different API's to connect my app together, I attempt to use redux as well for simple global data, the repository is attached <a href="https://github.com/Stevenalp18/weather-app">here</a>

 Check out the other projects I have below, such as the